 Czech Airlines, known as České Aerolinie, holds a special place as the national flagship carrier of the Czech Republic, providing vital links between the country and the global community.
 Headquartered in Prague’s Vokovice district and operating from Prague’s Vaclav Havel Airport, Czech Airlines serves as a beacon of national pride.

 Czech Airlines initially focused on domestic transportation within Czechoslovakia, but the demand for international transportation pushed the airline to expand its horizons.
-The airline soon spread its wings to major European cities such as Paris, Berlin, and Vienna, and by the 1930s, had established itself as a reliable international carrier.
+The airline soon spread its wings to major European cities such as Paris, Berlin, and Vienna and established itself as a reliable international carrier by the 1930s.

-After the fall of the Iron Curtain and the dissolution of Czechoslovakia, Czech Airlines embarked on an ambitious modernization path.
+Czech Airlines embarked on an ambitious modernization path after the fall of the Iron Curtain and the dissolution of Czechoslovakia.
 Determined to maintain its place in European aviation, the airline invested in a new fleet of aircraft and expanded its range of services.

 Meaning and History